lucacrippa88/watson-telegram-bot/README.md

 ### Advanced Telegram Watson Assistant integration

-Context: the Virtual Assistant has been created to support users of a retail shop, both online and physical store.
+The Virtual Assistant linked below has been created to support users of a retail shop, both online and physical store.
 You can find here the trained assistant: https://github.com/lucacrippa88/watson-assistant-training/tree/master/online-shop-virtual-assistant

 #### Step 6 - Adding visual recognition
 A customer could need to gather information on the product he's looking at.
 By introducing a Watson Visual Recognition integration, your Virtual Assistant can be able to send information about a product in a picture taken on the shop.